therealnicoroshi/modlist/README.md

 This will be your swap file and supplement the VRAM if needed.

-Some Paywalled mods worthy of mention (Not required but you'll have a much better experience with them than without IMHO):
+Some OPTIONAL Paywalled mods worthy of mention (Not required but you'll have a much better experience with them than without IMHO):

 Puredark's Upscaler for ENB ($5)